If you’re not using e-mail marketing to engage with your following, this needs to change.

 In short, GetResponse is the better choice if you also need software or a marketing service to publish top-notch landing pages or sales funnels.
 With GetResponse, you can have these live in just a matter of seconds.

 Also, if you lack creativity and/or the coding skills to craft your own beautifully designed email templates, you can make good use of over 500 models made available to GetResponse’s users.

 However, you should be aware that duplicate contacts count towards your monthly limit.
 As such, you’ll need to regularly monitor your email list and clean up accordingly.

 Whereas, Constant Contact’s major selling point is its free 60-day trial.
-People love that they’re granted ample time to familiarize themselves with the product before committing any of their hard-earned cash.
+People love that they’re granted ample time on the free plan to familiarize themselves with the product before committing any of their hard-earned cash.

-Constant Contact is also a great resource if you already have email lists on Gmail and Outlook because it’s incredibly simple to import these contacts.
+Constant Contact is also a great marketing service if you already have email lists on Gmail and Outlook because it’s incredibly simple to import these contacts.
 However, some Constant Contact users complain about the limited storage space.

-Do you have any experience using either of these e-mail marketing tools?
+Do you have any experience using either of these e-mail marketing tools and marketing service options?
 If so, we’d love to hear your thoughts in the comments box below.
 Speak soon!

 Here are some other related articles on email marketing service options that you may be interested in: